ShujianQian/epic-artifact/README.md

 9. Make sure to **delete** the server after finishing the experiments to stop paying for the server.
 If you need to rerun the experiments, then you will need to redo all the steps shown here.

-## 2. Prepare server for the experiments
+## 2. Prepare Server for Experiments
 1. Login to the the server.
    ```bash
    ssh ubuntu@server_ipaddr